All business undertaken with Vision Live Ltd (Trading as Vive Event Production) is subject to the following terms and conditions.

 3.1 The Company shall throughout the continuance of the Agreement provide an Event Management Service to the Client.

-3.2 The Company will use reasonable care and skill in providing the Event Management Service.
+3.2 The Company will use reasonable care and skill in providing the Event Management Service. (including without limitation, strict compliance with all applicable public health guidance and health and safety regulations associated with the Covid-19 pandemic)

 All prices stated by the Company in the Quotation, unless specially stated otherwise, are exclusive of VAT which, where applicable, will be separately charged at the appropriate rate.